 The Peoples Portal has been the focus of the foundation’s recent work.
 However, 2017 marks the centennial of Warwick’s founder, Clay Lancaster, a remarkable scholar and author.
 Three special programs are planned for this year.
 The foundation’s board is also taking a fresh look at ways to more fully utilize the Warwick’s 300-acre compound on the Kentucky River, in Mercer County.
-A consultant’s report is forthcoming and we invite your ideas as well, at email@example.com or @TheWarwickFoundation.
+We encourage you to connect with us at email@example.com or @TheWarwickFoundation.

 Purpose: Establishes a refund policy for large donors to the Peoples Bank project if, for any reason, the building is not successfully placed on its new foundation for any reason after the moving contract has been signed.
 If, for any reason, the moving contract is not signed then all donations will be refunded in full.

 Use of Funds: The Warwick Foundation will dedicate your generous gift to the relocation, restoration, and renovation of the Peoples Bank, c.
 1962.
 Warwick is a 501(c)(3) exempt operating foundation and your gift will be acknowledged by Warwick for your tax records.
 A newly formed company, Peoples Portal, LLLP, will own the Peoples Bank building and carry out the relocation, restoration, and renovation work, using funds loaned by the Warwick Foundation.
 Warwick Management, LLC – which is 100% owned by the Warwick Foundation – will be the General Partner of Peoples Portal and manager of the work.